HarrisonHemstreet/TIL-2023/til.md

 website is) and then paste the output into the wizard (xdebug.com/wizard).
 The output from the wizard should tell you if you need to install the xdebuger.
 2. live site for [ rems ](https://nexday.rocksolidinternet.com/).
 Go there and then hit forgot password.
-Enter in tst for the first field, then hhemstreet into the username and enter.
+Enter in 'tst' for the first field, then hhemstreet into the username and enter.
 Go to your email, you should get a reset.
 Then copy that table from the live db into the dev db.
 Both should have the same encrypted password which means I should be able to use the same unencrypted password I used on the